 It is an investment account in which the Government matches the contribution with up to 20% grants and bonds.
 The money grows tax-sheltered, which is to be used for funding the higher education of a child.
 There is a lifetime maximum contribution limit of $50000.

 R.E.S.P - How it works?

-The sponsor of the plan, usually the child's parent or guardian, contributes to the R.E.S.P.
-The Government then matches 20% of that, up to a maximum contribution of $2500 each year.
-You can get $500 in FREE MONEY (CESG) every year if you contribute the maximum.
+The plan's sponsor, usually the child's parent or guardian, contributes to the R.E.S.P.
+The Government then matches 20% of that, up to a maximum contribution of $2500 annually.
+You can get $500 in FREE MONEY (CESG) annually if you contribute the maximum.

-Lower and Middle income families cab benefit from additional grant amounts.
-However, the $7,200 lifetime grant limit still applies.
+Lower and Middle-income families can benefit from additional grant amounts.
+However, the $ 7,200-lifetime grant limit still applies.

-Though it is suggested to make a regular contribution to an R.E.S.P, if you can't contribute the full $2,500 in any year to get the full Government grant, any unused grant room is carried forward and be used in future years.
-The only caveat is that in any one year, the maximum grant that can be claimed is $1,000.
+Though it is suggested to make a regular contribution to an R.E.S.P., if you can't contribute the total $2,500 in any year to get the full Government grant, any unused grant room is carried forward and will be used in future years.
+The only caveat is that the maximum grant that can be claimed in any year is $1,000.

 Why Should You Open An R.E.S.P Account?

-It's FREE MONEY as the Government matches your $25,00 in contribution with $500 in Grant and Bonds.
+It's FREE MONEY as the Government matches your $25,00 contribution with $500 in Grant and Bonds.